 Efforts to remedy matters have, over a period of decades, generally taken the approach of adding on new elements intended to counterbalance the problems with the old, often on land cleared by demolition of parts of what had gone before.
 But, presumably on grounds of cost and practicality, no-one has ever grasped the whole nettle and starting again from scratch.

 The latest example of this sort of approach has been the £40m Antonine Centre, which opened in mid 2007.
-This provides a bright and airy alternative to the older parts of the town centre, though one that by Spring 2008 still carried many vacant units.
+This provides a bright and airy alternative to the older parts of the town centre.
 The other approach also adopted in Cumbernauld is one that you see right across the UK.
 The development of the Antonine Centre was accompanied by the arrival of a large new "Tesco Extra" store just to the west of the town centre, while just to its east is a large and modern Asda store.
 These both appear highly popular and it seems possible that many people now simply view the centre of Cumbernauld as the location of a couple of very large and convenient supermarkets.

 Look beyond the shopping facilities in central Cumbernauld and again you find a mixed picture.
 Cumbernauld College is probably not to everyone's taste, but at least it is possible to debate both the pros and cons of its architecture.
 Less that's positive can be said about the housing that borders the south edge of the town centre: oblong flat-roofed blocks of terraced houses, some startlingly drab and unadorned, are relics of some of the earliest housing development in Cumbernauld new town.
 These are just a few of the many thousands of flat-roofed houses and other structures built right across central Scotland, apparently in defiance or ignorance of our wet climate, during the 1950s and 1960s.
 Perhaps architects' drawing boards of the era always had blue skies.
 Whatever the reason, it would be interesting to know what proportion of Scotland's flat roofs of the era have failed to keep out the weather in the decades since.